InWonYeu/interphon/docs/source/introduction.rst

 and bonding geometry compared to the bulk environment.
 However, there has been a limitation in applying *ab initio* phonon calculations to interfaces due to the excessive computational cost, introduced by their large number of atoms and broken symmetry.
-The problems are intrinsically inevitable within a 3D DFT framework representing interfacial region by supercells in a 3D periodic cell, as shown in following figure.
+The problems are intrinsically inevitable within a 3D DFT framework representing interfacial region by supercells having 3D periodicity, as shown in the following figure.
 Here, atoms in the vicinity of the interface are shown in green and orange.
 The atoms embedded in bulk are shown in gray.

 .. image:: images/Representative_systems.png

-Among all of these atoms, however, the bonding environment of most atoms located far from the interface is similar to that of the bulk atoms, presenting the same vibrations as the ideal bulk (gray atoms in above figure).
+Among all of these atoms, however, the bonding environment of most atoms located far from the interface is similar to that of the bulk atoms, presenting the same vibrations as the ideal bulk (gray atoms in the above figure).
-Deviation of vibrations from bulk occurs only on the atoms in the vicinity of the interface (green and orange atoms in above figure).
+Deviation of vibrations from bulk occurs only on the atoms in the vicinity of the interface (green and orange atoms in the above figure).

 Overview
 ********